Mystic Rectangle in Composite Chart: The Relationship's Supported Tension

 What if the composite Ascendant is inside the rectangle?

 That is an angular composite rectangle, which amplifies the pattern's visibility.
-The relationship's outward presentation reflects the rectangle's structure: intense but workable, friction-positive, structurally resilient.
-Couples with this configuration often become visibly part of each other's public identity, rather than keeping the relationship private.
-This is common in couples whose relationship is part of how the world knows them.
+The relationship's outward presentation may reflect the rectangle's structure: intense but workable, friction-positive, structurally resilient.
+Some couples with this configuration become visibly part of each other's public identity, but the chart does not require that outcome.